This post was updated on August 8, 2022.

 - Use infographics

-You might have thought closing is the end of the pipeline.
+You might have thought closing was the end of the pipeline.
 After all, you made the sale, right?
-What else could there possibly be?
+What else could there be?

 Include retention in a sales pipeline to: